 |Georgia Association for the Education of Young Children||Technology Chair||2012-present||professional association|

-I develop, implement and evaluate Extension programs in early childhood development, including both child care provider education and parenting education.
+I develop, implement and evaluate Extension programs in early childhood development, including both community-based education for early care and educaitno (ECE) teachers and parenting education.
 Current programming emphases include (1) promoting awareness of the importance of early brain development for the healthy development of infants and young children through Better Brains for Babies, and (2) helping families and teachers of preschool-age children reduce young children's risk of obesity through the Eat Healthy, Be Active initiative.
-I am the co-leader of the national eXtension Alliance for Better Child Care, which provides online educational resources to help teachers provide high-quality child care for young children, including children from military-connected families.
-I have worked with FACS Extension agents to co-author and evaluate a child care provider training series entitled Basic Core Skills for Child Care, which provides beginning-level training on child abuse, injury prevention and control, and infectious diseases.
-We are currently co-authoring a second series entitled Building Baby's Brain, which teaches basic brain development and its applications to teachers working with infants and toddlers.
+I have worked with FACS Extension agents to co-author and evaluate two training series for ECE teachers: (1) Basic Core Skills for Child Care, which provides beginning-level training on child abuse, injury prevention and control, and infectious diseases; and (2) Building Baby's Brain, which teaches basic brain development and its applications to teachers working with infants and toddlers.

 Turner, P, Bales, D. W., Thomas, K., Goldschmidt, M, & Fisher-McLean, K. (2017): Program note: Expanding healthy housing and environmental awareness in rural communities through local and national partnerships.
 Housing and Society, 1 – 18.
 DOI:10.1080/08882746.2017.1389552.